-- Place a large pot of water over high heat.
-Add a generous amount of salt.
-As you make the dough, let this come to a boil.
+- Bring a large pot of water to a boil over high heat.
+Add a tablespoon of salt to season the water.

-- In a glass bowl, whisk the egg until the yolk is broken.
+- In a bowl, whisk the egg until the yolk is broken.

-- Pour in the water and milk, stirring until the wet ingredients have mixed together and are incorporated.
+- Pour in the water and milk, whisking until the wet ingredients are combined.

 - Measure the flour and salt into the wet ingredients, stirring until just combined.

-- Using a spaetzle maker or a colander (with a rubber spatula pushing the dough through), create the egg noodles and let them fall directly into the pot of boiling water.
+- Using a spaetzle maker or a colander with a rubber spatula pushing the dough through to create the egg noodles.
+Let them fall directly into the pot of boiling water.

-- Boil the spaeztle for 3-4 minutes, or until the noodles have cooked through.
-Remove from the heat, and drain, keeping separate until the soup is done.
+- Boil the spaeztle for 3-4 minutes, or until the noodles float to the top and are cooked through.

 Make a bowl of soup

-- Add spaetzle to a bowl, then pour the chicken soup on top.
+- Add spaetzle to the bottom of a bowl, then pour the chicken soup on top.

 To reheat, pour the desired amount of soup in a bowl and top with spaeztle, then heat in the microwave for 2-3 minutes.